kgiusti4130/kgiusti4130.github.io/docs/jumpstart.md

     This is a simple paragraph with some notes, (2) This is just more info that can be written into the box.

-1.  :man_raising_hand: I'm an annotation!1
+1.  :man_raising_hand: I'm an annotation!
 2.  :woman_raising_hand: I'm an annotation as well!